SingularityF/PixivWallpaper/Server/README.md

 Just set up the server as a web server that runs php and add database login information to `paper_user.php`.

 To provide GUI for users, you have to compile the angular project first, then copy the compiled files to where you want the URL to be.
 This application uses routing, so you may want to copy `.htaccess` file to where you placed the files if you're using apache.
-Also change the base-url to `./` in the compiled `index.html` if you're not using the root path.
+Also change the base-url in the compiled `index.html` if you're not using the root path.

 Notice that some links are hardcoded to my domain, you will have to change them if you want to set up your version of user interface.